tiagodavi/tiagodavi/README.md

 ## Hi there 👋
 Ranked among the top 100 engineers in the IBM AI competition and the top 60 in the Langflow AI competition, he has over 15 years of experience working as a Software and AI Engineer.
 He has contributed to more than 50 projects across 10 companies, ranging from established organizations like Apple to startups in the United States, United Kingdom, Brazil, and Norway.
-His expertise spans multiple technologies, including Elixir, Python, Rust, and Flutter.
+His expertise spans multiple technologies, including Elixir, Python, Rust, and Typescript.

 🔵 Elixir Skills:
 - About 10 projects deployed in Elixir.